skdsusit/starter-hugo-research-group/content/authors/崔世龙/_index.md

 user_groups:
 - 硕士生
 ---
-liyifei is a graduate student of computer science at the SUSIT in shanghaitech university.
+cuishilong is a graduate student of IE at the SUSIT in shanghaitech university.
 His research interests include ultrasound image reconstrcution and artificial intelligence.